 Do you need to modify exercise during shockwave therapy?

-Will private insurance cover the cost of shockwave therapy?
+Will private insurance cover the cost of shock wave therapy?

 Other frequently asked questions about shockwave therapy?